 - Maximize available resources and assets

-We invite you to read about the collaborative efforts among local hospitals, local health departments, and other organizations in our 3-year plan to improve the health of our community, as well as the progress achieved during the first year of the Plan's implementation.
+We invite you to read about the collaborative efforts and initiatives among local hospitals, local health departments, and other organizations in our 3-year plan to improve the health of our community, as well as the progress achieved during the first year of the Plan's implementation.

 Each month, Albany Med Today features an article highlighting